 My love of monochrome print stems from an admiration of 1960s style and Op Art.
 I love Mary Quant, Bridget Riley and, of course, my all-time favourite Twiggy.
 I think a monochrome print gives the room a slightly retro edge and despite enjoying minimalism I’ll always be vintage at heart!

-This post is in collaboration with Furniture Village.
+This post is a sponsored collaboration with Furniture Village.
+All views are my own.